carta/flipper-client/README.md

 ## Usage with a PostgreSQL backend
 To store flag data in a PostgreSQL database, use the `PostgreSQLFeatureFlagStore`.
 Pass the connection string to the database and a table name for the flag data (default is `feature_flags`).
+Optionally, you may choose not to run the database migrations on class instantiation by passing False to the keyword argument `run_migrations`.
+This can be useful when managing the schema manually or in cases where you want to wait for the postgres server.

 ```python
 from flipper import FeatureFlagClient, PostgreSQLFeatureFlagStore